Aqueous20/Dtech-Estates/README.md

 september 3,2025
 start the projects component
 created the functions to change the index of the projects data added the functions to the left and right arrow so that when clicked they changed the index in the projects data completed the projects component started the testimonials component

+september 4,2025
+added html structure and css design to the trestimonial component completed the testimonial component